AntonKuzin/Skopos_wiki/Telecommunications.md

 ## Connections

-Two types of services are considered:
+Two types of connection are considered:
 1. Duplex connection;
 2. Point-to-multipoint connection (includes point-to-point).

 In both cases, the data rate is fixed, and there is a maximum latency for the basic service (round-trip latency in the duplex case).
 Lower latencies can be required as an improved service.

+For point-to-multipoint connections, service availability at each receiver is considered independently of the others.

 Connections can be exclusive or non-exclusive.